sguillen-proyectos/react-learning/react-learning.md

 </Context1.Consumer>
 ```
 --- 2018-08-14 ---
-Q: What is are error boundaries.
+Q: What are error boundaries?
 A: It is a declarative way to catch render errors that happened in the component tree.

 Q: How do I create an error boundary?